workflowhub-eu/about/index.md

 ## WorkflowHub project

+[WorkflowHub](https://workflowhub.eu/) is a new FAIR **workflow registry** sponsored by the European RI Cluster EOSC-Life and the European Research Infrastructure ELIXIR.
+It is workflow management system agnostic: workflows may remain in their native repositories in their native forms.

-This website describes the project for developing and running [WorkflowHub](https://workflowhub.eu/).
+This website describes the open source **project** for developing and running [WorkflowHub](https://workflowhub.eu/).

+For more details, see [About WorkflowHub](/About-WorkflowHub).

 ## Code of conduct